zendeskgarden/react-components/packages/dropdowns/README.md

 implementations are interchangeable.

-Whether you're making a `Select`, `Autocomplete`, or a traditional `Menu` the `<Menu>` implementation will adapted to it's consumer.
+Whether you're making a `Select`, `Autocomplete`, or a traditional `Menu` the `<Menu>` implementation will adapted to its consumer.

 ## Usage